pikarpov-LANL/Sapsan/docs/joss/paper.md

 Turbulence is ubiquitous in astrophysical environments; however, it involves physics at a vast range of temporal and spatial scales, making accurate fully-resolved modeling difficult.
-Various analytical turbulence models have been developed to be used in simulations using time or spatial averaged governing equations, but accuracy is lacking.
+Various analytical turbulence models have been developed to be used in simulations using time or spatial averaged governing equations, such as in RANS (Reynolds-averaged Navier-Stokes) and LES (Large Eddy Simulation), but accuracy is lacking.
 In search of better methods to model turbulence in core-collapse supernovae, it became apparent that ML has great potential to produce more accurate turbulence models on unaveraged subgrid scale than the current methods.
 Scientists from both industry and academia [@king2016], [@zhang2018] have already began using ML for applied turbulent problems, but none reach out to